antfriend/antfriend.github.io/a32_mega_ttdb.md

 The banjo's failure mode follows from this: without a scheduled follow-up, the `rev` increment is not guaranteed.
 Subsequent traversals may accumulate more `sal` without raising `conf` — EPS climbs rather than resolves.
 Banjo finds arcs at Grief but cannot guarantee return to complete them.
 The automaton completes what it starts; the banjo discovers what it cannot promise to finish.
 A corpus using only banjo navigation risks accumulating unresolved Grief records — high EPS forever, no Joy.

-**EPS and collective arc synchronization (TTN)**: The night-fires insight (mega @LAT10LON-30) adds a collective dimension.
+**EPS and collective arc synchronization (TTN)**: The night-fires insight ([Hero's Arc](lat10lon-30)) adds a collective dimension.
 When TTN semantic gravity (TTN-RFC-0005) draws multiple nodes to the same high-EPS record, those nodes arrive with different individual arc positions — some at Unease, some already at Grief, some approaching Hope.
 The fire circle is the social mechanism for synchronizing these positions into a shared traversal.
 A TTN BBS thread (board_contains, thread_root, replies_to edges) around a high-EPS topic performs the same function: it does not merely propagate information about the topic — it synchronizes the arc positions of all participants around a shared Grief beat, so the community passes through together rather than serially and alone.

 This reframes TTN semantic gravity itself: *a record with high EPS has high semantic gravity*.
 The record most overdue for revision is the one that draws the most nodes into its arc.
 The fire circle assembles around the hottest Grief beat — not by design, but because high prediction error is what makes a topic compellingly unresolved.
 The social arc is not a metaphor for the individual arc.
 It is the same EPS signal operating at the collective scale, self-assembling the audience that will witness the revision.

-**Substrate independence of EPS itself**: The formula `sal × (255 − conf) / 255` is substrate-independent (mega @LAT20LON10).
+**Substrate independence of EPS itself**: The formula `sal × (255 − conf) / 255` is substrate-independent ([Substrate Independence](lat20lon10)).
 It produces the same number whether computed in a Claude conversation, in a browser running index.html, or on an ESP32 parsing A32-RFC-0002-Amendment-A-TBEW.
 The arc-position signal is not tied to any particular runtime — it is a pattern that persists orthogonally to the substrate carrying it.

 ---